danishashraf047/quest-toolkit-cli/README.md

 ## Downloads

-You can download the latest version of the Meta Quest Toolkit from the [releases](https://github.com/danishashraf047/meta-quest-toolkit/releases) section of the GitHub repository.
+You can download the latest version of the Meta Quest Toolkit from the [releases](https://github.com/danishashraf047/quest-toolkit-cli/releases) section of the GitHub repository.

-## Contributing
+## Usage

+1. Install the Meta Quest app on your device.
+2. Open the Meta Quest app and sign in with your account.
+3. Go to the settings menu in the Meta Quest app.
+4. Scroll down and find the "Developer Options" section.
+5. Enable the "Developer Mode" toggle.
+6. Follow the prompts to enroll in the developer program.

+Now you are ready to use the Meta Quest Toolkit and manage your system settings and install APKs on your Meta Quest device.

 We welcome contributions to the Meta Quest Toolkit!
-If you have any ideas, bug reports, or feature requests, please open an issue or submit a pull request on the [GitHub repository](https://github.com/danishashraf047/meta-quest-toolkit).
+If you have any ideas, bug reports, or feature requests, please open an issue or submit a pull request on the [GitHub repository](https://github.com/danishashraf047/quest-toolkit-cli).

 Happy questing!